 Telecommunications is undergoing a transformation, with new technologies and business models redrawing the landscape.
-Fifth-generation (5G) wireless communications, cloud computing, decentralized telecom networks, virtualized network services and artificial intelligence (AI) are among the technologies ushering in innovative services for customers and new business prospects for telecom companies large and small.
+Fifth-generation (5G) wireless communications, cloud computing, decentralized telecom networks, virtualized network services, and artificial intelligence (AI) are among the technologies ushering in innovative services for customers and new business prospects for telecom companies large and small.
 But while innovation can deliver rewards, it also carries risks.
-Consider how the IT industry has made inroads into telecom’s traditional turf via the cloud, social media messaging and collaboration platforms.
-This article describes how the U.S. telecom market is evolving, tackling challenges and creating new opportunities.
+Consider how the IT industry has made inroads into telecom’s traditional turf via the cloud, social media messaging, and collaboration platforms.
+This article describes how the U.S. telecom market is evolving, tackling challenges, and creating new opportunities.

 What Are Telecom Industry Challenges?

-As the dominant telecom service providers, giant U.S. mobile and cable operators are using new technologies to ratchet up their battle with each other for market share.
+For instance, as the dominant telecom service providers, giant U.S. mobile and cable operators are using new technologies to ratchet up their battle with each other for market share.
 At the same time, companies ranging from major cloud providers to systems integrators and smaller network services businesses are expanding their competitive footholds.
 In the telecom equipment and software markets, meanwhile, established and new suppliers are competing to share in the demand for ongoing network expansion and transformational solutions.
 Technology-fueled competition represents the predominant dynamic in the telecom industry, promising business growth even as it brings with it myriad challenges.

 Key Takeaways